By Scott Moore, Director of Presales, Semarchy

 In short, graphs exist independently from the technology that is used to manipulate them.
 As graph analysis is becoming more relevant in MDM initiatives, depending on the business cases, it is important to rate graph capabilities in your toolset with regards to meaningful, unambiguous semantics to avoid misinterpretation of your data.

 Your MDM tool must allow defining explicit, implicit and derived relationships and entities.
 But these need to be queried using powerful graph-query languages to obtain the best outcomes.
-Again, this does not necessitate a graph database.
+Again, this does not necessitate an MDM graph database.

 Powerful Graph Query Language